cydergoth/yun_monitor/README.md

     <RRD::GRAPH
        --imginfo '<IMG SRC=/sd/%s WIDTH=%lu HEIGHT=%lu >'

-This line introduces a graph for RRD which will be accessed by the /sd/ url base path and have the smae name as in the next line
+This line introduces a graph for RRD which will be accessed by the /sd/ url base path and have the same name as in the next line

        /www/sd/memory.png --lazy --title="Memory"